 Shocking right?
 And you might wonder, “How do they know what/ whom the people are talking about?”
 Well, the answer is short and straightforward: “context.”
 The context of a sentence helps Korean people know who/ what they are talking about.

-For example, when we say "she did that" in a group of people, everyone gets whom we are talking about, right?
-That's all because of the context.
-Context is the situation that is taking place at a certain time and can be used as a reference to get the entire story/ picture.
-The Korean language is majorly based on the context.
-There are many things that they omit or add to their sentences based solely upon the contexts.
+For example, when we say “she did that” in a group of people, everyone gets whom we are talking about, right?
+That’s all because of the context.
+Context is the situation that occurs at a certain time and can be used as a reference to get the entire story/ picture.
+The Korean language is majorly based on context.
+There are many things that they omit or add to their sentences based solely on the context.
 Nevertheless, it is equally important to know and use Korean pronouns where needed.

 Before diving into the complexities of the Korean language, it is important to know that, unlike the English language, there are different ways to address people.
 Polite ways and non-polite ways are a part of spoken Korean culture.
 Native speakers use polite speech (formal language) while speaking to individuals of a higher position professionally (boss, lawyer, etc.) and culturally (mother, grandfather, etc.).
 These are present in both written form and spoken form.

-There are three main types of Korean personal pronouns and which include first-person pronouns, second-person pronouns, and third-person.
+There are three main types of Korean personal pronouns: first-person, second-person, and third-person.
 These three types have both singular and plural forms.
-The first-person pronouns give an idea about the person talking in a certain conversation: "I" a person is talking about people with them, then they can use "we."
+The first-person pronouns give an idea about the person talking in a particular conversation: “I” a person is talking about people with them, then they can use “we.”